 For the Dressing:

-- Wash 200 g strawberries and chop them into pieces.
-Add the chopped strawberries, 2 tbsp extra virgin olive oil, 2 tbsp honey (use maple syrup for vegan), 1 tbsp balsamic vinegar, ¼ tsp salt, and ¼ tsp crushed black pepper into the small jar of a blender.
+- Add the strawberries, extra virgin olive oil, honey, balsamic vinegar, salt, and crushed black pepper into the small jar of a blender.

 - Blend until smooth.
 Your dressing is ready.